-5. Mandatory Disaster Resilience Criteria
+4.8 Mandatory Disaster Resilience Criteria

 In addition to complying with other requirements, including but not limited to the 2024 QAP, the Louisiana State Uniform Construction Code (LSUCC) and local planning and zoning requirements, the Americans with Disabilities Act, the Fair Housing Act and §504 of the Rehabilitation Act, the following design and construction elements are mandatory; proposed properties will be determined to be ineligible if they fail to incorporate these elements.
 Applicants must request-within their application under this NOFA-waivers for any 2024 QAP Design and Construction Standards which conflict with required or proposed resilience measures herein.
 The LHC may grant these waivers unless there is a specific rationale for not doing so which outweighs impact of the measure toward the property's disaster resilience.
 Note that a central element of disaster-resilience under this NOFA is project siting.
-See §4.6, Eligible Sites.
+See §4.7, Eligible Sites.

 As a consequence of these criteria, all PRIME-3 Track properties funded under this NOFA must-at a minimum and in addition to specific siting and elevation requirements-meet the FORTIFIED Multifamily Gold standard, will conduct a multi-hazard risk and vulnerability assessment, provide access to potable water during emergencies, flood-proof buildings, provide emergency power, construct with 'flood-hardy' materials and assemblies and ensure all mechanical systems are elevated.
-No NOFA scoring points will be awarded for commitments to further measures; these disaster-resilience measures are required, with waivers provided only as provided (see above).
+No NOFA scoring points will be awarded for commitments to further measures; these disaster-resilience measures are required, with waivers provided only as provided (see §5.2.1, Alternate Requirements for IIBHS Multifamily FORTIFIED Gold).
 PRIME-3 properties are distinguished from typical multifamily as being significantly more disaster-resilient.

 Mandatory Enterprise Green Communities criteria stipulated in this NOFA are a requirement of the PRIME-3 program (see §5.1, below).
 If EGC criteria as proposed in the application has been determined to not have been met or was violated, applicants will be ineligible to receive future CDBG-DR awards for a period of no less than two (2) years and up to five (5) years.
 In addition, the tax credits reserved and/or allocated to the project may be subject to rescission and/or recapture.
-Enterprise will adjudicate whether the required elements have been achieved, and Enterprise will adjudicate whether the EGC criteria have been met.
-This determination (i.e., the EGC Certification) will be a precondition of the release of retainage of the CDBG-DR funds.
-Applicants should note the Enterprise 'pre-build' requirements, and should undertake coordination with Enterprise toward this clearance as soon as practicable following an award of funds.
+Enterprise Green Communities evaluates all PRIME-3 projects for compliance with the Enterprise Green Criteria for certification, including compliance with the specific PRIME-3 required criteria stipulated in this NOFA.
+This determination (i.e., the Enterprise Green Certification) will be a precondition of the release of retainage of the CDBG-DR funds.
+Applicants should be familiar with the Enterprise Green certification process, which includes a preconstruction ("PreBuild") and post-construction ("PostBuild") review, should note the requirement to obtain a PreBuild approval prior to the start of construction, and should undertake coordination with Enterprise toward this clearance as soon as practicable following an award of funds.